opensecuritycontroller/opensecuritycontroller.org/troubleshooting/network-troubleshooting/osc-url-access.md

 # Troubleshooting OSC Web Access

-This procedure troubleshoots issues when OSC URL is not accessible using a web browser.
-Issues with OSC URL access might be due to different reasons.
+This procedure troubleshoots issues when the OSC web application is not accessible using a browser.
+Issues with accessing the OSC web application might be due to different reasons.
 Follow the steps below to debug:

 1. Ping OSC IP Address:
    ```